Don't Hug Me I'm Scared: Production

 Becky Sloan, Joseph Pelling, and Baker Terry met while studying Fine Art and Animation at Kingston University, where they started the THIS IS IT Collective with some friends.
 They produced the first episode of Don't Hug Me I'm Scared (Note: The official YouTube channel for the series is called "Don't Hug Me .I'm [sic] Scared".) in their free time with no budget.
 When they started on the project they imagined making it into a series, but initially did not plan the idea after finishing the first episode.
 After the short film gained popularity, they decided to revisit that idea.
-Channel 4's Random Acts commissioned the second episode.
+Channel 4's late-night short film strand Random Acts commissioned the second episode.
 The show attracted mainstream commissioners; however, Sloan and Pelling declined these offers because they "wanted to keep it fairly odd" and "have the freedom to do exactly what we wanted".

 In May 2014, Sloan and Pelling announced that they would start a Kickstarter fundraising campaign to make four or more additional episodes, one every three months, starting in September 2014.
 They uploaded low-quality camera footage of the characters being taken hostage and held for ransom.
 A 12-year-old American boy tried to use a stolen credit card information to donate £35,000 to the campaign, but he was caught and those funds were removed.
 Their Kickstarter goal of £96,000 was reached on 19 June 2014, and in total £104,935 was raised.
 YouTuber TomSka became an executive producer on the series after donating £5,000 to the Kickstarter.

 In January 2016, Sloan and Pelling collaborated with Lazy Oaf to release a line of clothing based on the characters and themes of the show.